 But that’s not all.
 Springfield Armory reached out to Gun U’s Ryan Cleckner and sent a sample for us to review.
 (Shout-out to Springfield Armory!)

 Well, we put it to the test and determined… it’s a great gun.
-But we wanted to know one more thing.
-How would it stand up against our favorite CCW, the Sig P365?
+An excellent gun at that.
+But was it good enough to dethrone the king?

 Now, let’s get down to business.
 Below you’ll find some of our defining features, pros/cons, and what we did and didn’t like about each gun.
 Plus, we’ve thrown in a bunch of sweet comparison pictures between the two, so you can really see what we mean.